ismaelpedro/pay_flow/README.md

 # PayFlow

 PayFlow contains features such as using Camera, Sign In, Custom Animations and Stylizations.
+I'm using:
+- Clean Architecture;
+- Unitary Tests;
+- GetX (for state management, dependency injection and internationalization);
+- Hasura

 ## Layout